VittorSvt/InterfaceAlmoxarifado/README.md

 * `Scripts.html`: Todo o JavaScript do lado do cliente (frontend).
 Controla a inicialização do DataTables, os eventos de clique (adicionar/remover do carrinho), a exibição do modal e a chamada para as funções do backend (`google.script.run`).

 ---

-## 📄 Licença

-Distribuído sob a Licença MIT.